 This unit contains the largest collection of ancestral Puebloan structures at Hovenweep.
 The remains of nearly thirty kivas (subterranean circular rooms, often with spiritual significance) have been discovered on the slopes of Little Ruin Canyon.
 A variety of other structures, from room blocks to towers to complexes, are perched on the canyon rims, balanced on boulders, and tucked under ledges.
 It's possible that as many as 500 people occupied the Square Tower area between 1200 and 1300 CE (Common Era).

 Square Tower, for which the group is named, is a three-story tower built on a boulder at the head of Little Ruin Canyon.
 A nearby spring would have been an important resource for the inhabitants of Hovenweep.
 To increase water storage, a checkdam was built above the spring in order to slow storm runoff.
-The unique location and appearance of Square Tower fuels speculation that it was a ceremonial structure.
+The unique location and appearance of Square Tower fuels speculation that it was a structure with spiritual significance.